Fivell/policies/source/sections/07-systems_access_policy.md

 8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-9. All workstations are to have the following messages added to the lock screen and login screen: _This computer is owned by Versionista Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.datica.com) and have completed this training (https://training.datica.com/).
-Please contact us if you have problems with this - privacy@datica.com._
+9. All workstations are to have the following messages added to the lock screen and login screen: _This computer is owned by Versionista.
+By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://github.com/foxandgeese/policies) .
+Please contact us if you have problems with this - leval@versionista.com._

 ## 7.9 Wireless Access Use